William Palmer, 2nd Earl of Selborne: 1882–1910

 But the Liberal Party came into office in Britain the following December, before the new constitution had been established, and, the decision was now taken to give both the Transvaal and Orange River colonies self-government without delay.
 Lord Selborne accepted the changed situation, and the experiment proved successful, from the perspective of avoiding a further war with the Boers.
-But the new constitution allowed the franchise only to those of European descent, and Selbourne pushed through policies to keep out non-white immigrants, stating that Indians were not wanted because they didn’t know how to use arms.
+But the new constitution allowed the franchise only to those of European descent, and Selborne pushed through policies to keep out non-white immigrants, stating that Indians were not wanted because they didn’t know how to use arms.

 He ceased to be governor of the Orange River Colony on its assumption of Responsible government in June 1907, but retained his other posts until May 1910, retiring on the eve of the establishment of the Union of South Africa.

 The despatch, dated 7 January 1907 and known as the Selborne Memorandum, in which he reviewed the situation in its economic and political aspects, was a comprehensive statement of the dangers inherent in the existing system and of the advantages likely to attend union.
 The document had in fact been compiled by Lionel Curtis and other members of Milner's Kindergarten.
 The force of its appeal had a marked influence on the course of events, while the loyalty with which Lord Selborne co-operated with the Botha administration was an additional factor in reconciling the Dutch and British communities.